The “dime novels” popular in the Civil War

 Stevenson’s oeuvre is fastidiously lush, precise, sophisticated, with deeply contextual character development and dialogue that leaves me breathless with anticipation for more.
 There’s an abstractly beautiful love interest.
 Did I mention that I’m a fan of 19th century prose?

 Quiller-Couch doubtless had his merits as a 19th century writer.
-He ain’t no Stevenson.
+Of course, he ain’t no Stevenson.

 Q-C’s contribution to St. Ives lacks the prepossessing heartiness of Stevenson’s dialogue and storyline.